-The Council is an association of 24 units of general purpose local government.
-Member local governments include all 11 counties and 13 of the regionís larger municipalities.
+The Council is an association of 25 units of general purpose local government.
+Member local governments include 12 counties and 14 of the municipalities in the region.
 One-third of the total representatives is appointed by the Governor, with the remainder appointed by member local governments.
 Two-thirds of the representatives must be local-elected officials.

-The Council, in partnership with economic development organizations and local governments, promotes regional strategies, partnerships and solutions to strengthen the economic competitiveness and quality of life of the 11 counties and 33 incorporated municipalities in the north central Florida region.
-The Council administers a variety of state and federal programs for north central Florida including Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Madison, Suwannee, Taylor and Union Counties.
+The Council, in partnership with economic development organizations and local governments, promotes regional strategies, partnerships and solutions to strengthen the economic competitiveness and quality of life of the 12 counties and 40 incorporated municipalities in the north central Florida region.
+The Council administers a variety of state and federal programs for north central Florida including Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Madison, Suwannee, Taylor and Union Counties.

 All Council representatives sit collectively as the full Council which meets monthly.
 At its May meeting, this group adopts the annual budget and a work program.
 Also at this meeting, the Council elects the organization's officers: Chair, Vice-Chair and Secretary-Treasurer from among its ranks.

 Council members serve on several standing and ad hoc committees appointed by the Chair.
 One of the purposes of these various committees is to advise the Council on planning and development activities which come before the Council for review and comment.
 The Council serves as a forum for the coordination and review of federal/state/local government, and private sector planning and development programs and activities affecting the region.